spectralcode/OCTproZ/README.md

 Other projects
 ----------
 OCTproZ is not the only processing software for OCT raw data.
-Here is a list of other project you should check out:
+Here is a list of other projects you should check out:

 |Name | Info |
 |-----|-----|